-Why does the new couple need to cut the cake together?
-Can’t the catering staff or family just cut some cake for dessert?
+Can't the catering staff or family just cut some cake for dessert?
 Why is this a special ceremony?
-It’s just cake, right?
+It's just cake, right?
 Well, not exactly.

 According to my research, the tradition of cake actually started during the Roman Empire times as a loaf of barley bread.
 The groom would actually eat this bread over the bride's head and it would symbolize his dominance in the marriage.
 This breaking of the bread over her head also symbolized the breaking of her virginal state.

 Moving forward to the 17th Century, is when the bride's pie came onto the scene.
 This pie was filled with sweet bread or mince pie and a glass ring.
 The lady who received a piece of pie with the glass ring would be the next person to get married.
 The bride's pie started becoming the focal centerpiece at weddings.

 Around the 19th Century is when the wedding cake as we know it appeared and the bride's pie disappeared.
 During this time the wedding cake was simply a single tiered plum cake.

 The white wedding cake symbolized purity and affluence.
 During the Victorian time period, only those with an excess of money would be able to afford the finest refined sugar to make the icing really white.
 So historically the white wedding cake was a sign of affluence.

 This became a tradition and center stage because this is the first task that the couple did together as husband and wife.
 The firs tpiece of cake is cut by the bride with the help of the groom.
 Dating back to the Roman Empire time, the bride would cut and distribute the cake to her guests.
 Due to the size of the bridal party and guest list growing, we have evolved to the bride cutting the first piece (with the aid of her husband) and someone else cutting and serving the guests.